 However, this amount may be increased by your doctor if you're at risk of having a baby with a neural tube defect — usually to around 500 micrograms (0.5mg).

-If you are in the risk category for having a baby with a neural tube defect, your GP may prescribe a folic acid or a folate supplement.
+If you are in the risk category for having a baby with a neural tube defect, your GP may recommend a folic acid or a folate supplement.

 Typical higher risk factors include previously having a pregnancy affected by a neural tube defect, a family history of neural tube defects (particularly on the biological father's side), having diabetes or sickle cell disease, and/or being overweight [10].